 While building your fintech app’s infrastructure, you may also take advantage of cloud solutions.

 Public cloud services may be unsuitable for hosting sensitive data.
 If your app runs on the public cloud, at least choose a reputable vendor who complies with modern cloud security standards.
-For example, many businesses utilize AWS enterprise cloud that helps minimize the impact of DDoS attacks and accelerates disaster recovery in case of disruptions.

 An organization may host data with high-security requirements on a private cloud and the other data on a public cloud.
 In any case, it is imperative to safeguard the cloud servers against unauthorized users and third-party access.